jphouli/Mancala/README.md

 together.
 After having the projects boot up, you can set up who goes first and setup a connection!

 ## Final Thoughts
-I know this project might be a little more on the primitive side, but this has got to be one of my favorite programming projects I've made!
+I know this project might be a little more on the primitive side and it's a little old, but this has got to be one of my favorite programming projects I've made!